What Is the Greenhouse Effect?

-How to Maintain the Natural Greenhouse Effect
+How to Maintain the Natural Occurrence

 By limiting our greenhouse gas emissions, we can reduce the rate at which our planet heats itself.
 Maintaining the original balance of the atmosphere will allow for the world to support all life.
 This will minimize extreme weather patterns, extinctions, and habitat destruction.

 To lessen our greenhouse gas emissions, we can adopt a vegan or flexitarian diet.
 By reducing our meat and dairy consumption, we can limit the quantity of methane released into the environment and allow energy to reflect away from the planet.

 We can also lower our CO2 emissions by adopting alternate forms of transportation.
 Investing in an electric car, using public transportation, or riding your bike can help reduce your greenhouse gas footprint.
 One can also carpool to lower their carbon footprint efficiently.